 This document is reviewed and updated annually to maintain credibility as a valuable resource.
 The District Governance Senate reviews the document annually and makes revisions as needed to reflect minor changes.
-In addition to this annual review, the District Governance Senate conducts a more formal assessment of these governance and decision-making processes every three years.
 This assessment occurs as part of the District's assessment of its planning processes.
 Following this assessment, the District Governance Senate reviews the results and may recommend revisions to decision-making processes when changes would address issues raised in the assessment.
 If the changes are approved District-wide, the College of the Sequoias Governance and Decision-making Manual will be updated to reflect these changes.
-Through these two review processes, one completed on an annual basis and one completed every three years, this document is maintained to reflect the inevitable changes in decision making processes that are to be expected as part of the District's cycle of continuous quality improvement.
+Through these annual review processes, this document is maintained to reflect the inevitable changes in decision making processes that are to be expected as part of the District's cycle of continuous quality improvement.